aws-samples/sample-bedrock-video-understanding/README.md

 ## Deployment Instruction
 ### Prerequisites

-- If you don't have the AWS account administrator access, ensure your [IAM](https://aws.amazon.com/iam/) role/user has permissions to create and manage the necessary resources and components for this solution.
+- If you don't have the AWS account administrator access, ensure your [IAM](https://aws.amazon.com/iam/) role/user has permissions to create and manage the necessary resources and components for this solution.eiifccv
-- In Amazon Bedrock, make sure you have access to the required models:
-    - Nova multimodal embedding V1
-    - Nova Lite 1.0
-    - Nova Pro 1.0
-    - Nova Premier 1.0

 #### Install environment dependencies and set up authentication